yecril71pl/cpp-docs.pl-pl/docs/standard-library/moneypunct-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Specyficzne dla ustawień regionalnych sekwencję elementów do użycia jako tysięcy separatora
+Sekwencja specyficzne dla ustawień regionalnych elementów do użycia jako tysięcy separatora

 ### <a name="remarks"></a>Uwagi

-Funkcja członkowska zwraca [do_thousands_sep](#do_thousands_sep).
+Funkcja elementu członkowskiego zwraca [do_thousands_sep —](#do_thousands_sep).

 ### <a name="example"></a>Przykład